sorchanidhubhghaill/cv/index.md

  - Editorial board for the Journal of EU Cornea since Feb 2019
  - Editorial board for Eurotimes magazine since Oct 2018
+ - Examinations board for the EBO Examination - Cataract coordinator 1st line for the harmonization of the FEBO exam.

 ## Awarded funding